 Zara uses machine learning to predict fashion trends and align production with consumer preferences.
 This enables Zara to quickly bring popular styles to market while minimizing unsold inventory.

-Steps to Implement Machine Learning for Demand Forecasting
+How to Implement AI-Based Demand Forecasting

 1. Data Collection